markcyril28/PlantPhyloBuilder/README.md

 ---

-## 3. Preparation of Some Dependencies and Softwares.
+## B. Preparation of Softwares and Website to be used.

 ### UniPro Gene for viewing and 01_Quality_Control of the sequences.
 1. Download UniPro UGENE from their [official websites](https://ugene.net/download-all.html).